-I just returned from a super-quick anniversary trip down to Key West with my husband.
-In a way, it was an impulse vacation; we sat down and booked our flights and picked a hotel right after we got back from our “real” vacation in June and then never thought about it again so I was a little shocked when I realized about two weeks out that “oh wow, we’re going to Key West”!
+I just returned from a super-quick Key West vacation to celebrate our second anniversary.
+In a way, it was an impulse vacation; we sat down and booked our flights and picked a hotel right after we got back from our “real” vacation in June and then never thought about it again so I was a little shocked when I saw it on the calendar about two weeks before we were supposed to leave!

 This post may contain affiliate links.
 For more information, see my disclosures here.